ruixingw/parmhess/tsubasa.rst

 Config file
 ^^^^^^^^^^^

-The config file includes the commands to run Gaussian and antechamber etc. The format is YAML_.
+The config file includes the commands to run Gaussian and antechamber etc. The format follows YAML_.
 An example is shown below.

 .. _YAML: http://yaml.org/